Water fasting — everything you need to know

 That said, a time-restricted fast is something you do every day, and that can cause more disruption to your life than intermittent water fasting.

-5:2 fasting means following a modified fast (i.e., eating 500/600 calories) 2 days of the week and eating as you usually would on the other 5.
+5:2 fasting means following a modified fast (i.e., eating 500/600 calories) two days a week and eating as you usually would on the other five.

 As you’re not going completely without food, you’re on safer ground, less likely to hit significant side effects, and more likely to improve your health.